Estimated reading time: 10 minutes

 Today, over 90% plus of all documentary letters of credit are issued in SWIFT MT700 message format.
-However, the original documents required for negotiation and payment are paper and must be still must be couriered or posted between the banks.
+However, the original documents required for negotiation and payment are paper and must still be couriered or posted between the banks.

 However . . . there are a few challenges (snags).

 Globally, the average time for payment of a sight (to be paid upon presentation) letter of credit from the bill of lading date is 24 days.

 Non-complying presentations revert to documentary collections and are not supported with the issuing or confirming bank’s promise to pay.

 However . . . there are a few solutions to (un-snag) these challenges.

-The seller can require the letter of credit to be issued under UCP600 and eUCP Version 2.0.
+The seller can require the letter of credit to be issued under UCP600 and eUCP Version 2.0

 Which are; the International Chamber of Commerce Uniform Customs and Practice for Documentary Credits (UCP 600) and the Supplement for Electronic Presentation (“eUCPv2.0”), in effect 1 July 2019.